stylify/web/content/blog/styling-react-app-stylify-vs-styled-components.md

 .font-weight\:bold {font-weight:bold}
 ```

 However, nobody wants bloated templates with utilities.
-Sometimes the [components](https://stylifycss.com/docs/stylify/compiler#components) are necessary.
-They can be defined globally in a config or locally in a file (through [content options](https://stylifycss.com/docs/stylify/compiler/#contentoptionsprocessors)), where they are used.
+Sometimes the <nuxt-link to="/docs/stylify/compiler#components">components</nuxt-link> are necessary.
+They can be defined globally in a config or locally in a file (through <nuxt-link to="/docs/stylify/compiler/#contentoptionsprocessors)">content options</nuxt-link>, where they are used.
 In the file, it expects a javascript object without the surrounding brackets.
 The definition is recommended within comments because almost any file format can handle comments.
-In [Stylify](https://stylifycss.com/) the component is a CSS class and it can be used on any element:
+In <nuxt-link to="/">Stylify</nuxt-link> the component is a CSS class and it can be used on any element:
 ```jsx
 /*
 stylify-components